Jasper-27/Jasper-27/README.md

 ## 🛠 I'm currently working on

-- Taking a small summer break :-)
+- Getting used to working a full time job 😅

 ## 📚 I'm currently Learning

 - Golang
-- WebApp development
+- Enterprise
-- Machine learning in Python

 ## ⚡GitHub Stats
 <!-- Stats -->